-There's quite a few reasons GPS might be inaccurate or slow.
+There are quite a few reasons GPS might be inaccurate or slow.
 Here's a few choice excuses, we mean, explanations: delays as the signal passes through the atmosphere; reflections and obstructions from tall buildings or large rocks; an inaccurate time on the receiver's clock; buildings or nature getting in the way and tight grouping of satellites.

-So there you have it, we hope you have a new found respect for GPS and how hard the tech works to get its signals where they need to in order to precisely track your 5Ks round the park.
+So there you have it, we hope you have a newfound respect for GPS and how hard the tech works to get its signals where they need to in order to precisely track your 5Ks round the park.
 GPS, we salute you.

 Do you have any more questions about how GPS works on your wearables?
 Let us know in the comments below.

 Wareable may get a commission